ivy-llc/ivy/docs/compiler/transpiler.rst

 Ivy's Transpiler converts a function written in any framework into your framework of choice, preserving all the logic between frameworks.
-As the output of transpilation is native code in the target framework, the transpiled code can be used as if it was originally developed in that framework, applying framework-specific optimizations or tools and making a whole new level of code available to you.
+As the output of transpilation is native code in the target framework, it can be used as if it was originally developed in that framework, allowing you to apply and use framework-specific optimizations or tools.

 This makes all ML-related projects available to you, independently of the framework you want to use to research, develop, or deploy systems.
 So if you want to: